martinovich89/ft_server/README.md

 --------------------------------------

-# 2. Setting up nginx to
+# 2. Setting up nginx to display an html page.

+For this step, we will need 2 more things.
+An .html file, and a custom nginx configuration file to find it.
+I recommend reading this : https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-debian-10

+the nginx file will look like this :

+server {
+    listen 80;

+}